Cambrian Combine strike: November 1910: the riots

-The November 21st Riots
+The 21 November riots

-The most serious confrontation occurred on the evening of 21 November 1910, when strikers attempted to prevent the operation of essential services at the collieries.
+A further confrontation occurred on the evening of 21 November 1910, when strikers attempted to prevent the operation of essential services at the collieries.
 Evans described these as "more sustained, if not also more desperate, than on any other occasion since the beginning of the strike."
 The violence began at Tonypandy railway station, where strikers had been informed that strikebreakers were arriving by train from Pontypridd.

 When the 8:30 p.m. train arrived, intense fighting broke out between strikers and police.
 The conflict spread simultaneously to Penygraig, where "fierce and sustained street fighting" continued for over four hours.
 General Macready immediately dispatched 50 Metropolitan Police from Pontypridd and ordered Major Freeth to proceed from Llwynypia to Penygraig with half a company of Lancashire Fusiliers.
 Additional troops, including the West Riding Regiment and 18th Royal Hussars, were rushed to the scene by both rail and road.

 The official casualty list recorded 50 police officers injured in the November 21st riots, with Evans noting that "most of the police engaged in the suppression of the riot were struck with stones or some other missile."
 The violence was eventually suppressed without direct military intervention, though troops remained positioned throughout the area.

-December 1910 – July 1911: The Long Strike
+December 1910 – July 1911: the long strike

-Community Hardship and Women's Role
+Community hardship and women's role

-Following the November riots, the Cambrian Combine strike continued through the harsh winter months of 1910-11, causing significant hardship for mining families.
-With approximately 12,000 miners without wages for nearly a year, the burden of survival fell heavily on miners' wives and families, who had to endure what one contemporary described as living "like the inhabitants of a besieged city" under military occupation.
+Following the November riots, the Cambrian Combine strike continued through the winter months of 1910–11, causing significant hardship for mining families.
+Evans recorded that strikers received 10s per week in strike pay, supplemented by 1d per child under 12, free coal, free school meals for children, extended credit from tradesmen, and non-payment of rents and rates, yet many wants remained unsatisfied.
+With approximately 12,000 miners without wages for nearly a year, the burden of survival fell heavily on miners' wives and families.